 Thai spring rolls are crispy, crunchy crowd pleasers!
 So easy to make and full of flavour – you won’t want to stop at just one!
 Make up a big batch to enjoy now with plenty leftover to freeze for later.

-Finally add the glass noodles and stir until well combined.
-Remove from the heat and set aside.
+Finally add the glass noodles and stir through until ingredients are evenly mixed and the liquid has mostly evaporated.

 100 g glass noodles